cu-mkp/research-teaching-companion/content/resources/activity-sheets/breadmolding_resources-for-the-instructor.md

 The activity introduces students to hands-on historical reconstruction and performative interpretation of texts.
 It is a good exercise to jump-start discussions of tacit/embodied knowledge in arts and sciences.
 It is also an instructive introduction to the principles of molding.
-More generally, it encourages students to think differently about historical materials and processes, by de-familiarising something we take for granted as food, and exploring its varied uses in everyday life, medicine, artistic practice, and the workshop.
+More generally, it encourages students to think differently about historical materials and processes, by de-familiarizing something we take for granted as food, and exploring its varied uses in everyday life, medicine, artistic practice, and the workshop.

-This activity is split into 2 parts, the first part can be done asynchronously in advance of the group/in class activity:
+This activity is split into 2 parts, the first part can be done asynchronously in advance of the in-class activity:

 1\) The students are asked to explore historical recipes for bread, bake their own bread, and impress a small object into the pith.
 They are also asked to develop a protocol for step 2 - the pour.
-See the [Bread Making student activity sheet](/documents/activity-sheets/breadmolding-student-activity-sheet).
+See the [Bread Making student activity sheet](/resources/activity-sheets/breadmolding-student-activity-sheet).

 2\) Part 2 takes place together in class (or can be done online).
 There is no worksheet, because part of the assignment is for the students to closely read the manuscript and develop their own experimental protocol.
 See the sample class plan below.